ewardrobe/Guile/README.md

 This will take a few minute on first load, but once complete the e-wardrobe api will be ready for use.

+Use Posmtan to interact with the API at [localhost:3000](http://localhost:3000)